Surface Finishing of Magnesium-Alloy-Based Biodegradable Stents

 Faculty Mentor: Prof. Hitomi Greenslet

-Mechanical Testing of Structure-Property Relationships of Cranial Dura Mater
+Mechanics of Multi-layered Cranial Dura Mater

 Faculty Mentor: Prof. Lakiesha Williams